 In August 2021, Friendship Place secured a revolving line of credit with Presidential Bank in the amount of \$700,000, payable on demand.
 Amounts borrowed under this agreement will be charged .50% per annum above the Wall Street Journal Program Rate; however, the rate will not fall below 3.75%.
 The line is collateralized by the assets of Friendship Place.
-There was no outstanding balance on this line of credit at both September 30, 2023 and 2022.
+The line of credit expired on January 1, 2025, and Friendship Place is currently in the process of renewing the line of credit.
+There was no outstanding balance on this line of credit at both September 30, 2024 and 2023.